phillipadsmith/Crunching-Public-Data/pages/challenges/challenge-one/index.md

 * [Screenr](http://www.screenr.com/), for recording your screen without extra software
 * [Slideshare](http://www.slideshare.net/about), for uploading slides plus an audio track

-Use this simple exercise to get familiarized with the Code Lesson forum.
+Use this simple exercise to get familiarized with the Code Lesson forum.a

-(Deadline: Monday, April 9, 2012.
-9AM UTC.)
+**(Deadline: Monday, April 9, 2012.
+9AM UTC.)**